esalling23/recyclr/issue-log.md

 - Tried it out on the production server to check for environment differences
 - Determined which models it was happening with vs others

-Tracked it down to some post model hook & relationship lines.
-Commenting out the offending code for now.
+~~Tracked it down to some post model hook & relationship lines.
+Commenting out the offending code for now.~~

+After removing any `Markdown` type fields in models the error cannot be reproduced.